Do you believe in ghosts?

 My girlfriend was annoyed that I wouldn’t ask the owner who died there but I didn’t think asking him directly was going to achieve any more answers than she had already received and I knew I needed a very different approach if I was going to get any answers.

 Four of us sat around the unlit fireplace where a bunch of melted red candles had been placed but not yet replaced with newer candles.
-The room was cold and in the middle of the couch and two chairs, where we sat, stood a box with some magazines on top of it.
+The room was cold and in the middle of the couch and two armchairs, where we sat, stood a box with some magazines on top of it.
 It was a classical travelling box with straps and at one point, it started to rattle unexpectedly which we weren’t able to explain why.

 Had Anna’s old friend accidentally kicked the box and we didn’t realise it?

 We all looked at the box and tried rattling the straps to recreate this unexpected sound that we all heard and now wanted to know what had caused it.

 They unclasped the latches and straps but still, the box wouldn’t open.
 We abandoned our efforts

 to open the box and my girlfriend asked the waitress, “Do you believe in ghosts?”

 “I do here”,